Campus Recreation

 The following guidelines apply to semester-based memberships during the academic year:

-• Memberships run during the academic semester of purchase.
+• Available any time during the semester

 Annual memberships